 Poe first brought “The Raven” to his friend and former employer George Rex Graham of Graham’s Magazine in Philadelphia, who declined the poem, though he gave Poe $15 as charity.
 Poe then sold the poem to The American Review, which paid him $9 for it, and printed “The Raven” in its February 1845 issue under pseudonym, although the poem’s first publication with Poe’s name was in the Evening Mirror on January 29, 1845.
 The immediate success of “The Raven” prompted the Wiley and Putnam to publish a collection of Poe’s prose called Tales in June 1845.
 It was Poe’s first book in five years – and the first poems in fourteen years.

-At yovisto you can learn more about Edgar Allan Poe in the lecture delivered by Puget Sound President Ronald Thomas, where among other things, Poe’s foundational detective story, “The Murders in the Rue Morgue” is discussed.
+At yovisto academic video search you can learn more about Edgar Allan Poe in the lecture delivered by Puget Sound President Ronald Thomas, where among other things, Poe’s foundational detective story, “The Murders in the Rue Morgue” is discussed.

 References and further Reading: